Guehai: Cote d'Ivoire midfielder scores winner as Logrono stun Ohale's Tacon | Goal.com

 Guehai: Cote d'Ivoire midfielder scores winner as Logrono stun Ohale's Tacon

-Ida Guehai was the heroine of the match as Logrono beat Tacon 1-0 in q Primera Iberdrola contest at Ciudad Deportiva Real Madrid on Sunday.
+Ida Guehai was the heroine of the match as Logrono beat Tacon 1-0 in the Primera Iberdrola contest at Ciudad Deportiva Real Madrid on Sunday.

 The Ivorian midfielder has stepped up to the occasion following the exit of Zambia's Barbra Banda earlier this month and has been making a huge impact, with two goals in last three ties for Logrono.